The grant process has five phases that take place during each grant cycle. Information will be provided before an open grant cycle.

 During our research of best practices in grantmaking, we learned many United Ways have moved to a process with an increase in staff participation in the process.
 Our staff will conduct the due diligence and vetting with our Community Engagement Committee making the final decisions.
 This is a move away from the general volunteer-led/staff-managed process of past years.

-Grants will be more focused on “place” – specifically, areas of low and very low child well-being.
-Investments will also be made to increase the capacity of partner agencies to operate more effectively in those areas, which are often more challenging areas to work.
-With a goal of changing the lives of more than 250,000 children by 2027 in the low and very low areas of child well-being, we must be intentional in the programs and resources that we invest in throughout Greater Atlanta’s 13-county region.
+Grants are be more focused on “place” – specifically, areas of low and very low child well-being.
+Investments are also made to increase the capacity of partner agencies to operate more effectively in those areas, which are often more challenging areas to work.
+We are intentional in the programs and resources that we invest in throughout Greater Atlanta’s 13-county region.

 Because advisory boards are as unique as the county they represent, it is important to create a model that has a degree of flexibility within the grantmaking process.
-Building awareness and engagement in low & very low Child Well-Being communities will be an integral part in the enhanced model.
-Regional Directors will work with their respective Advisory Boards to ensure the local Child Well-Being priorities set are directly aligned to one of the Investment Priority areas (Strong Learners, College Career Ready, Economic Stability, Brighter Future) Providing three approaches with parameters empowers the local advisory board to select the approach that best serves their county.
+Building awareness and engagement in low & very low child well-being communities will be an integral part in the enhanced model.
+Regional Directors work with their respective Advisory Boards to ensure the local child well-being priorities set are directly aligned to one of the Investment Priority areas (Strong Learners, College Career Ready, Economic Stability, Brighter Future).
+Providing these approaches with parameters empowers the local advisory board to select the approach that best serves their county.

-Strategic Partnership – This approach increases United Way’s visibility in the community to more than a fundraiser/grant-maker.
-Through targeted partnerships, we can demonstrate our thought leadership, convening/collaborating and engagement with a diverse group of stakeholders.
-An example of such a partnership could be joint grantmaking with another funder to address a community issue that is clearly aligned to one of the Investment Priority Areas.
-The implementation of this approach is staff driven; Regional Directors will determine when this approach is appropriate.
+Strategic Partnerships – This approach increases United Way’s visibility in the community as more than a fundraiser/grant-maker.
+Through targeted partnerships, we demonstrate our thought leadership, convening/collaborating and engagement with a diverse group of stakeholders.
+An example of such a partnership could be joint grantmaking with another funder to address a community issue that is clearly aligned to one of the Investment Priority areas.
+The implementation of this approach is staff-driven; Regional Directors determine when this approach is appropriate.
 In addition to potential media coverage, such partnerships support the development of stories – demonstrating impact that goes beyond direct service.